stachuman/boox-template-generator/TUTORIAL.md

 **3. Date-Based Pages** - Create pages for specific dates
 - Good for: Daily pages, weekly pages, monthly pages
+- Options: Each Day, Each Week (ISO weeks), Each Month
 - Example: "Make daily pages from January 1 to December 31"
+- Example: "Make weekly pages from January 1 to March 31"

 ### Setting Up Your First Structure